gamerelf-lol/Project_DXM/Mega Corporations.md

 ---

+### **Atlas Arms Corporation**

+**Based in**: VIRO, America
+**Industry**: Military-Grade Augmentations, Cybernetic Weaponry, Combat Enhancements
+**Overview**: **Atlas Arms Corporation** specializes in the development and production of military-grade cybernetic augmentations and combat enhancements.
+The company designs and manufactures a wide range of augmentations tailored for use in combat situations, including exoskeletons, strength-enhancing prosthetics, and integrated weapon systems.
+Atlas Arms works closely with military organizations and private security forces, providing custom augmentation solutions that enhance battlefield performance and durability.
+Their products are engineered for use in high-stress environments and are designed to give soldiers superior capabilities in terms of speed, strength, and resilience.

+---

 ### NovaMedica

 **Based in**: Geneva, Switzerland
 **Industry**: Medical Technologies, Augment Repair, Human-Cybernetic Healthcare
-**Overview**: NovaMedica specializes in medical technologies and services that focus on augment repair and human-cybernetic healthcare.
+**Overview**: NovaMedica is the largest clinical specialist in medical technologies and services for augment repair and human-cybernetic healthcare.
 The company provides clinical solutions for individuals with augmentations, offering advanced prosthetic maintenance, repair services, and post-surgery rehabilitation.
 NovaMedica's services cater to both private clients and corporate healthcare programs, particularly in sectors where human augmentation is prevalent.

 ---